Workers Comp for Pro Athletes in DC

 As a pro athlete, you can make a lot of money, no doubt.
 But you've been preparing for your career since you were about 12 years old (literally).
 You made choices of how you trained, what you put in your body, what you gave up, where or whether you went to school that other people didn't or didn't have to make.
 And people who aren't in pro sports - when you're always playing for your next contract, knowing one injury could end your career, knowing you could be playing for another team tomorrow, knowing that the clock is ticking on your career and ability to earn a living as a player - they just don't really understand.

-We get it - that's why we help pro athlete's in DC after an injury.
 We're not agents, we don't have any conflicts with teams, or GMs, front offices, team doctors, training staffs or leagues.
 We just care about the people we represent - making sure they get everything they deserve after an injury or after their playing days are over.